bluerail/docdata/README.md

 	result = @payment.create

 	if result.success
+		# Set the transaction key for future reference
 		@order.update_column :docdata_key, result.key
 	else
 		# TODO: Display the error and warn the user that something went wrong.